scylladb/scylladb-docs-homepage/docs/get-started/query-data/update-data.rst

 **WHERE Clause**

 ``WHERE user_id = 123e4567-e89b-12d3-a456-426655440000``: This part of
-the statement specifies a restriction that determines which rows will be updated.
+the statement specifies the affected partition key, which is mandatory.

 By including the ``WHERE`` clause with a specific restriction, you ensure that only the rows that meet the restriction will be updated.
 This is important to